thruthesky/sonub-2021-02/README.md

   * Lastly, you need to put it on admin page, so admin can choose which widget to display on the browser.
     * To see how to code on admin page, see `themes/sonub/themes/default/admin/forum/setting.php`.

-* Widgets that are not used in admin page may not need `.ini` file.
+* Widgets that do not have `.ini` file will no be shown in admin settings.
+  That means, the widget cannot be set in admin page.
+It may only be used programmatically.

 * When including widgets, you can pass variables over the second parameter.
   It is an optional and if you can get the needed data without passing the param, then you can it in your way.

+* Important, widgets must get data from `get_widget_options()` since, the parameta has hook patched data.
+  * For instance, on forum list widget, the category variable has patached by hook before the widget is loaded.

 ### Dynamic Widget Config